pysam-developers/pysam/doc/glossary.rst

    region
       A genomic region, stated relative to a reference sequence.
-A region consists of reference name ('chr1'), start (10000), and end (20000).
+A region consists of reference name ('chr1'), start (15000), and end (20000).
 Start and end can be omitted for regions spanning a whole chromosome.
-If end is missing, the region will span from start to the end of the chromosome.
-Within pysam, coordinates are 0-based, half-open intervals, i.e., the position 10,000 is part of the interval, but 20,000 is not.
-An exception are :term:`samtools` compatible region strings such as
+If ``end`` is missing, the region will span from ``start`` to the end of the chromosome.
+Within pysam, coordinates are 0-based half-open intervals, i.e., the first base of the reference sequence is numbered zero; and the base at position ``start`` is part of the interval, but the base at ``end`` is not.

-      'chr1:10000-20000', which are closed, i.e., both positions 10,000
+      When a region is written as a single string using :term:`samtools`-compatible notation, e.g., 'chr1:15001-20000',
-      and 20,000 are part of the interval.
+      the string's coordinates instead represent a 1-based closed interval, i.e., both (1-based) positions 15,001 and 20,000 are part of the interval.
+(This example denotes the same 5,000-base region as the example in the previous paragraph.)

    column
       Reads that are aligned to a base in the :term:`reference` sequence.